hezarai/hezar/docs/tutorial/datasets.md

 Some examples of the dataset classes are `TextClassificationDataset`, `TextSummarizationDataset`, `SequenceLabelingDataset`, etc.

+### Dataset Configs
+All dataset classes must have a dataset config (as a dataclass of type `DatasetConfig`) implemented.
+Any field in such dataclass is acceptable but the base dataset config takes the following for all configs:
+- `task`: A mandatory field representing the task of the dataset of type `hezar.constants.TaskType`
+- `path`: Path to the files of the dataset to be loaded.
+Can be a Hub dataset or local but remember that the loading procedure must be implemented in the `_load` method of the dataset.
+- `max_size`: Maximum number of data samples.
+Overwrites the main length of the dataset when calling `len(dataset)`.
+If set to a float value between 0 and 1, will be interpreted as a fraction value, e.g, 0.3 means 30% of the whole length.
+- `hf_load_kwargs`: Keyword arguments to pass to the HF `datasets.load_dataset()`

 ### Custom Datasets
 As mentioned, the `Dataset` class is a wrapper around the `torch.utils.data.Dataset` class to make it compatible with Hezar's structure and standards (working with configurations most importantly).
 So writing your own custom dataset is